mchtsahin/R_Lab03/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package containts two algorithms.
+This package contains two algorithms.
 Euclidean algorithm finds the greatest common divisor of two numbers.
 Djikstra’s algorithm takes a graph and an initial node and calculates the shortest path from the initial node to every other node in the graph.